RF-3DGS: Wireless Channel Modeling with Radio Radiance Field and 3D Gaussian Splatting: Proposed RF-3DGS Framework

+Since the millions of 3D Gaussians collectively define a continuous density field, and each Gaussian is associated with an SH function representing its directional radio radiance, querying each discrete direction individually becomes computationally inefficient.
+Instead, we adopt a parallelized splatting approach, where each 3D Gaussian ellipsoid is projected onto the Rx's angular domain from the closer ones to the farther ones to form a 2D ellipse, as shown in Fig.~\ref{fig:5-RF-3DGS pipeline}~2.3.
+In this formulation, all query directions affected by this Gaussian can simultaneously accumulate its contributions to their final radio radiance.
+Specifically, for each individual Gaussian, the splatting process is defined by the view transformation matrix $\mathbf{W}$ and the perspective projection matrix $\mathbf{P}$.
+To improve computational efficiency, we apply an affine Jacobian approximation $\mathbf{J}$ of the full perspective projection.
+Under this approximation, the projected 2D covariance matrix $\mathbf{\Sigma'}$ of the Gaussian is computed as:

+where $\mathbf{\Sigma}$ is the 3D covariance matrix of the original Gaussian, and $\mathbf{\Sigma'}$ represents the covariance of the resulting 2D Gaussian after projection.
+This affine approximation can be interpreted as each 3D Gaussian being first flattened to a 2D Gaussian by orthogonal projection along the camera depth axis, meaning that parts of the Gaussian do not appear larger as they get closer nor smaller as they move further away, which is the cost of the affine approximation.
+Then, the 2D Gaussians are normally projected onto the 2D plane, following the perspective projection principle.

+Beyond this, an efficient rasterization pipeline, well-suited for GPU computational structures, is employed.
+First, given the current rendering image plane and view frustum, the image plane is divided into $16~\times~16$ tiles, and the view frustum is divided accordingly.
+For each tile, only the Gaussians within the corresponding divided view frustum are selected (following a specific criterion) and sorted based on their depth to the plane.
+Finally, the computation within each tile consists of parallelized threads rendering the sorted Gaussians onto each pixel.
+Once a pixel is saturated with little transmittance, meaning that further Gaussians cannot affect this pixel, the thread rendering this pixel is terminated.
+Further details about the sorting process and GPU memory management for the millions of Gaussians can be found in~\cite{kerbl3Dgaussians}.

-\subsection{Two-stage Fusion Training}
+\subsection{Two-Stage Fusion Training}

+Given the rendered spectra from the learnable RRF representation and the training spectra, the loss function used in this work is a combined loss function.
+This function is defined as the $L1$ loss plus a differential Structural Similarity Index Measure (D-SSIM) term:

+where $\lambda$ is a predefined parameter, set to 0.2 in this work.
+The gradient descent then backpropagates this loss through the differentiable rasterization pipeline to the learnable parameters of each Gaussian.

-From Fig.~\ref{fig:bf_pattern}, even the ideal spectrum can only be considered as low-quality ``photos" with other spectra offering even less geometric information.
-Thus, in RF-3DGS, we assume access to both the radio spatial spectra and visual data, which serves as a low-cost supplement to geometric information.
-The proposed two-stage fusion training process is designed to extract geometric information from the visual data to enhance the radio radiance field representation.
+A major challenge is that the low-quality radio spatial spectrum naturally lacks geometric information.
+From Fig.~\ref{fig:8_bf_pattern}, even the ideal spectrum can only be considered a low-quality ``photo", with other spectra offering even less geometric detail.
+In RF-3DGS, we assume access to the radio spatial spectra and the visual data, which serve as a low-cost supplement to geometric information.
+The proposed two-stage fusion training process is designed to extract geometric information from the visual data to enhance the RRF representation.

-Before beginning the training, if the visual data consists of photos or video without camera intrinsic and extrinsic parameters, an initialization process is required to estimate these parameters and generate initial point clouds using SfM.
-Otherwise, this process can be skipped, allowing training to start from random point clouds.